Ask any entrepreneur. We don’t measure time in weeks or months but from deadline to deadline, launch to launch, and failure to failure.

 Altered Traits: Science Reveals How Meditation Changes Your Mind, Brain, and Body by Daniel Goleman and Richard J. Davidson

 Aside from the myriad of health benefits, exercise is yet another way to get relief from stress.
 You can do something as quick as the seven-minute workout, or you can aim to find a fitness activity that’s both healthy and fun.
 On the app front, there’s Couch to 5k, high-intensity interval and bodyweight trainers like Sworkit and Seven, and yoga apps (here’s a list of free or cheap ones for both platforms).

 Not necessarily a habit, but since we’re talking about health and entrepreneurs, it’s worth noting: make sure your workspace is set up properly.

 “How to Ergonomically Optimize Your Workspace” by Whitson Gordon

 No matter how much you love your work, it’s not worth sacrificing yourself for.

-There’s a very real stigma around talking about mental health in general, along with talking about your struggles in entrepreneurial circles, but if you’re dealing with depression, you need to talk to someone.
+There’s a very real stigma around talking about mental health in general, not to mention talking about your struggles in entrepreneurial circles.
+But if you’re dealing with depression in particular, you need to talk to someone.